-The Caballo Lake and North Caballo Lake discharge components in Table 3.4, totaling 52,577 acre-feet per year (ac-ft/yr), are only partly supplied from the study area.
+The Caballo Lake and North Caballo Lake discharge components in Table 3.4, totaling 52,576 acre-feet per year (ac-ft/yr), are only partly supplied from the study area.
 In order to estimate the portion provided from the study area, the following adjustments were made:

 - Based on USGS gage data discussed above (Sec.
-3.3), 12,364 ac-ft/yr is assumed to be provided by the Rio Grande upstream of Caballo Lake. - The estimated rate of evaporation from Caballo Lake was rounded down to account for runoff from the watersheds east of the lake as described above. - Of the remaining Caballo Lake and North Caballo Lake discharge (40,213 ac-ft/yr), 71 percent was assumed to be provided by the Palomas and Cuchillo Creek Basins, as discussed above.
+3.3), 12,364 ac-ft/yr is assumed to be provided by the Rio Grande upstream of Caballo Lake. - The estimated rate of evaporation from Caballo Lake was rounded down to account for runoff from the watersheds east of the lake as described above.

+• Of the remaining Caballo Lake and North Caballo Lake discharge (40,212 ac-ft/yr), 71 percent was assumed to be provided by the Palomas and Cuchillo Creek Basins, as discussed above.
 The remainder was assumed to be generated within the study area.

 Based on the discharge estimates in Table 3.4 and the adjustments listed above, an estimated water balance for the study area is presented in Table 3.5.
-The water balance shown on Table 3.5 of about 17,000 ac-ft/yr falls within the range of water yield (8,000-50,000 ac-ft/yr) estimated above.
+The system receives water as runoff and recharge to the four watersheds listed in the upper part of the table.
+The estimated water yield of about 17,000 ac-ft/yr falls within the range of water yield (8,000-50,000 ac-ft/yr) estimated in Section 3.2 above.